renr3/HIGROTERM/README.md

 # HIGROTERM
-Official repository of the open-source HIGROTERM system for laboratory monitoring of temperature and humidity
+This is the official repository of the open-source HIGROTERM system for laboratory monitoring of temperature and humidity.

+Any scientific publications regarding HIGROTERM will be also made available here, wheter in full text or reference links.

 The HIGROTERM system is an open-source temperature and humidity system developed at the Laboratory of Material Testing at the Department of Civil and Environmental Engineering of the University of Brasília.